ells101/codingnotes/nuggets.md

 - Better comments is a great way of organising comments.
 Use # and then enter symnbol: *(important), !(high importance/warning), ?(Questions), *TODO
 @ (to denote params)
 - Breaking something complex and large into smaller bits with methods is called *method decomposition*.
-- Try to use retrograde analysis where applicable.
+- Try to use retrograde analysis where applicable (reading a question from back to front).